 - SecurityMetrics vulnerability scans do not currently fail merchants using SSL or TLS 1.0 as long as they have provided documentation showing they have a TLS Mitigation and Migration plan.

 - This exception will expire when the June 30, 2018 deadline hits.
 Customers that have not disabled SSL and Early TLS and rescanned by that date may be knocked out of compliance due to a failing scan contact SecurityMetrics Support if you have questions.

 Follow for more data security articles like thisBecause virtually all ecommerce websites have SSL/TLS enabled for their cryptography, they are at the highest risk from SSL/TLS vulnerabilities.
 New e-commerce websites must not use or support SSL/early TLS.

 The PCI Council also stated that web browsers will begin prohibiting SSL connections in the near future, preventing users from accessing web servers that haven’t migrated to a more modern protocol.

-The PCI Council decided that Point of Sale (POS) or Point of Interaction (POI) devices that aren’t susceptible to all known exploits of SSL and early TLS may be used, even after June 30, 2016.
+The PCI Council decided that Point of Sale (POS) or Point of Interaction (POI) devices that aren’t susceptible to all known exploits of SSL and early TLS may continue to be used, even after the deadline.